-The Truth About Saffron
+The Important Truth About Saffron

-So what’s bad about saffron?
+What is bad about saffron?

 Intrinsically nothing.
-However, as it has reigned as queen of the expensive flavors and spices since Medieval times, unscrupulous dealers throughout the centuries have passed off safflower and other imposters as the real deal.
-And despite the laws we have in place to make our food safe, it’s happening right here in the US.
+However, as saffron has reigned as queen of the expensive flavors and spices since Medieval times, unscrupulous dealers throughout the centuries have used safflower and other imposters as the real deal.
+Unfortunately, despite laws to keep our food safe, sleight-of-hand is even happening right here in the US.

 Here’s what’s going on:

 All saffron sold commercially is now grown in Iran and Afghanistan.
 Whoa!
 What about Spain?
 Times have changed in sleepy La Mancha, where no one tilts with windmills and the region no longer closes down in October for the crocus harvest.
 Families no longer sit around long tables tweezers-in-hand, plucking the three stigmas from each flower and dropping the purple petals in baskets.
-Trays of saffron threads no longer rest about the family stove, drying just enough to be packaged and shipped to those who value this coveted flavor in their foods.
+Trays of saffron threads no longer rest about the family stove, drying just enough to be packaged then shipped to those who value this coveted flavor in their foods.

-Nope, those days are gone, but Spain still plays a pivotal role in the dispersal of it.
-And it is in Spain that saffron is doctored and passed off as pure and natural.
+Sadly, those days are gone, but Spain still plays a pivotal role in the dispersal of saffron.
+Spain is where saffron is doctored and passed off as a pure, natural flavor.

 For many years saffron has been an important Persian export, perhaps not as valuable as petroleum, but for the culinary world, a necessary delicacy.
 Sanctions and a changing climate have been very difficult for saffron for quite some time and prices have continued to edge upwards.
 However, sanctions have been lifted and Iran is again offering premium quality saffron.

 Saffron prices have skyrocketed, selling for $1600 a pound or more.
-Of course, most of us buy a few grams or half an ounce at a time, enough for several meals, but at around $4.00 a gram, saffron is an affordable luxury.
+Of course, most of us buy a few grams or half an ounce at a time, enough for several meals.
+At about $4.00 a gram, saffron is actually an affordable luxury.

-Because Spain has been known for centuries as the only place to buy saffron, it is shipped to from Iran to Spain for repackaging, then exported as Spanish saffron.
+Because Spain has been known for centuries as the only place to buy saffron, it is shipped from Iran to Spain for repackaging, then exported as Spanish saffron.

-While this is not true of all saffron emerging from Spain, a significant portion is processed to remove the volatile oils and colorants, which is then sold to Japan as a coveted dye.
+While this is not true of all saffron emerging from Spain, a significant portion is processed to remove the volatile oils and colorants, then sold to Japan as a coveted dye.
 The threads are left with little flavor and their color is largely gone.
-Red dyes banned in much of Europe and in the United States are applied to the threads, then dried, packaged in decorative tins, and sent off to Big Box stores, supermarkets and other destinations, including specialty stores, where they are sold.
+Red dyes banned in much of Europe and in the United States are applied to the threads, then dried, packaged in decorative Spanish tins, and sent to big box stores, supermarkets and other destinations, including specialty stores, where they are sold.
 There is no way to check the saffron in the tins until after it is purchased.
-The price may be significantly lower, but what you’re purchasing is very poor quality.
+The price may be significantly lower, but what you’re purchasing is not what you had in mind.

-US customs is aware of what is going on, but is allowing it through unchallenged.
-As it can cost $40,000 for a full lab report, it’s easier to look the other way rather than inspect each shipment that arrives in our ports.
+US customs is aware of what is going on, but allows it through unchallenged.
+As it can cost up to $40,000 for a full lab report, it’s easier to look the other way rather than inspect each shipment that arrives in our ports.